rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.28.0.rst

 What's new
 ~~~~~~~~~~~~

-Updated the :ref:`List all datastore types <get-list-all-datastore-types-version-accountid-datastores>`
+The following response parameters were added to the :ref:`List all datastore types <get-list-all-datastore-types-version-accountid-datastores>`
-operation to add the following response parameters:
+operation:

 - ``ha_supported``